One of the most frequent questions asked by contractors is “what health-related expenses can I pay via my company?”

 Medical Insurance

-However, as you benefit personally from the provision of the policy, you will have to pay extra tax on the value of the benefit.
+However, as you benefit personally from the provision of the policy, you (and the company) will have to pay extra tax on the value of the benefit.

 However, it may still be more beneficial for your company to pay for your medical insurance, as businesses often receive more comprehensive, and better value cover than individuals.

-In fact, according to the Government data, over 2.2 million employees currently receive private medical and/or dental from their employers, which suggests that this is often a worthwhile perk to get taxed on.
+In fact, according to data from the Association of British Insurers, over 4.4 million employees currently receive private medical and/or dental from their employers, which suggests that this is often a worthwhile perk to get taxed on.

-You (or your accountant) would need to weigh up the cost of each route, taking into account the benefit-in-kind charge you have to incur on a company policy, and the extra National Insurance Contributions the company has to pay on the annual cost of the insurance policy.
+You (or your accountant) need to weigh up the cost of each route, considering the benefit-in-kind charge you have to incur on a company policy and the extra national insurance contributions the company has to pay on the annual cost of the insurance policy.

 Find out more in our dedicated guide: who should pay for my health insurance policy – me or my company?

-To get a tailored health insurance quote from WPA, read our guide to contractor medical insurance for further information.
+For more information on getting a tailored health insurance quote from Broadbench, read our guide to contractor medical insurance.

 Eye Tests